Why Should You Bring 2 Wallets on an International Vacation?

 Perhaps most importantly, you do not need it.
 You need it to fly in and out and you need it to get into the hotel, that is typically about it.

-It is not recommended that you keep your passport by itself in your pocket, bag, or purse, where it can easily fall out or be lost and forgotten.
 The best place to keep your passport is in a dedicated passport wallet.
-Passport wallets have a snug space for the passport, allowing you to access it when you need it, and it has all your other cards and cash as well so that you can access those when required.
-Keeping all these items in one place (a passport wallet) ensures that it’s always in your reach and easy to access.
+Passport wallets have a snug space for the passport, allowing you to access it when you need it, and keep it secure when you don’t.
+Passport wallets also typically have card pockets and compartments for other cards and cash so you can access those when required.
+Keeping all these items in one place (a passport wallet) ensures that it’s always in your reach and easy to access while remaining secure.

-Which means that you do not need a large, bulky wallet weighing you down.
-You need something light, small, minimalist, and with room for only the items you need while every other document and card stays in your passport wallet.
+Which means that you do not need a travel wallet weighing you down when you are on the go.
+You need a wallet that is light, small, minimalist, and with room for only the items you need while every other document and card stays in your passport wallet locked in a safe.

 Man holding Card Holder from Allett